xhostcomweb/rails-7-rack-attack/README.md

-# rails 7 jumpstart mini
+# Rails 7 jumpstart mini

 Like the others but with a lot less stuff